A “mediator” refers to an individual who:

 Withholding tax treatment from 1 Apr 2023 to 31 Dec 2027

-As announced during Budget 2022, gross income derived by non-resident mediators from mediation work carried out in Singapore during the period 1 Apr 2023 to 31 Dec 2027 is subject to a concessionary withholding tax rate of 10%.
-Alternatively, non-resident mediators may elect to be taxed at 24% on net income assessed, instead of 10% on gross income.
+Gross income derived by a non-resident mediator from mediation work carried out in Singapore during the period 1 Apr 2023 to 31 Dec 2027 is subject to withholding tax at a concessionary rate of 10%.
+Alternatively, the non-resident mediator may elect to be taxed at 24% on his or her net income.

 Withholding tax treatment from 1 Apr 2015 to 31 Mar 2023

-Income derived by a non-resident mediator from mediation work carried out in Singapore during the period 1 Apr 2015 to 31 Mar 2023 is exempt from tax if:
+Income derived by a non-resident mediator from mediation work carried out in Singapore during the period 1 Apr 2015 to 31 Mar 2023 is exempt from tax.

-For more details, please refer to MinLaw's website (Exemption Schemes) .
+For more details, please refer to MinLaw's website (Incentive and Exemption Schemes).